alephjs/aleph.js/README.md

   <a href="https://twitter.com/intent/follow?screen_name=alephjs"><img src="https://img.shields.io/twitter/follow/alephjs?style=social" alt="Twitter"></a>
 </p>

-> ⚠️ DO NOT USE.
-WE ARE CURRENTLY REWRITING THIS FRAMEWORK, MANY THINGS ARE STILL SUBJECT TO CHANGE AT ANY TIME.
+> ⚠️ WE ARE CURRENTLY REWRITING THIS FRAMEWORK, MANY THINGS ARE STILL SUBJECT TO CHANGE AT ANY TIME.

 Some demo apps deployed to [Deno Deploy](https://deno.com/deploy) with the new architecture: